- What is Trazodone?

 Alternatives to Trazodone For Dogs

 If harsh medication like Trazodone doesn’t seem like the right fit for your dog, there are other options out there.
-CBD treatment has been gaining more and more recognition between vets as an acceptable and holistic treatment for dogs.
+CBD treatment has been gaining more and more recognition between vets as an acceptable and holistic treatment for canine patients.
 CBD activates serotonin receptors without any psychoactive effects of THC.

 Just as some people take CBD to ease joint pain and help relax, dogs can benefit from CBD.
 Studies have shown CBD provides anti-anxiety assistance without the potential for side effects.
 Dogs cannot overdose on CBD so you don’t need to worry when administering it.
 If medication does not seem like the right choice for your pet at this point, check out other, gentler remedies for anxiety.

 Innovet Pet’s full-spectrum CBD Oil is a 100% organic, non-toxic, natural way to help your anxious dog.
 Our CBD products come in a variety of dosages to help any dog suffering from a depressive disorder.
-Innovet Pet even offers CBD-infused Peanut Butter as a tasty way to promote pain relief and relaxation.
+Innovet Pet even offers CBD-infused Peanut Butter as a tasty way to promote pain relief and relaxation with no adverse reaction.

 Do What’s Right to Help Your Best Friend

 Taking care of your dog is a conversation between you and your vet.
-But you should know all the facts before discussing your options.
+Pet parents should know all the facts before discussing your options.
 Trazodone does not have to be the go-to drug without careful consideration of natural treatments.

 Innovet Pet was founded by animal lovers who always put the health and safety of dogs first.
 Our products support healthy and happy pups that might be having a hard time on their own.